 McLean Hospital 115 Mill Street Belmont, MA 02478

-Roughly 5.4 million adults in the US suffer from Alzheimer’s disease, and that number is likely to triple over the next 30 years as baby boomers age.
+Roughly 5.4 million adults in the US are diagnoses with Alzheimer’s disease, and that number is likely to triple over the next 30 years as baby boomers age.
 Meanwhile, mood disorders such as depression are common in older adults, but can look different than in younger people.
 These are just a few reasons why the field of geriatric psychiatry is critical now and will grow in importance in the coming years.

 This issue of Horizons focuses on our new Center of Excellence in Geriatric Psychiatry, which brings together the three pillars of McLean’s mission: clinical care, research, and education under the direction of Center Chief Brent P. Forester, MD, MSc.
 You’ll also read about the installation of a powerful new magnet at our McLean Imaging Center which is significantly expanding McLean’s capacity for highly sophisticated brain research.
 Finally, we’ll give you a glimpse into our new Spirituality and Mental Health Program that recognizes the vital role spirituality plays in the lives of many of our patients.